 Young adults who smoke marijuana at least once a week showed changes in the size and shape of two key brain regions, according to a new study of 20 pot smokers and 20 non-pot smokers between 18 and 25.

 This is the first time recreational marijuana use has been connected to significant brain changes.

 The findings, a collaboration between Northwestern University and Massachusetts General Hospital/Harvard Medical School, were published in The Journal of Neuroscience.

-There are a lot of songs about love but perhaps there are even more songs about loss and that raises a serious scientific question: Why are so many songs written about heartbreak and what happens to the brains of people who are experiencing a really bad break-up?
-Biological anthropologist Dr. Helen Fisher studies what happens in our brains when we are in love and when we are heart broken.
-She says that Tylenol is helpful but staring at pictures of your ex and listening to a sad song when your brain is essentially going through massive dopamine withdrawal, is not.
+There are a lot of songs about love, but perhaps there are even more songs about loss.
+That raises a serious scientific question: Why are so many songs written about heartbreak, and what happens to the brains of people who are experiencing a really bad break-up?

 Some animals display very human behaviors: chimps grieve, rats love to be tickled, and moths remember living as caterpillars.

 Science journalist Virginia Morell explores the complex minds of animals in her new book, "Animal Wise."
 From field sites to laboratories, Morell shows how animal cognition research has evolved, and how animals possess traits many feel are unique to humans.